power-assert-js/gulp-espower/README.md

 ## Source maps

-gulp-espower can be used with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) to generate source maps for the instrumented javascript code.
+gulp-espower works with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) to generate source maps for the instrumented javascript code.
 Note that you should `init` gulp-sourcemaps prior to running the gulp-espower and `write` the source maps after. gulp-espower works well with some gulp plugins that supports [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps).

 ```javascript
 var espower = require('gulp-espower');